ocelot-cloud/docs/content/docs/ocelot-cloud/installed-apps.md

 * Start
 * Stop
-* Backup, which creates incremental backups.
-This means that only the changes since the last backup are backed up.
-This is useful for saving space and time.
+* Backup
-* Update, which will create a backup of the current app version in case the update fails.
-Ocelot-Cloud will then search for the latest version of the app in the App Store and install it.
+* Update, which will create a backup and then install the latest version of the app.
-* Delete, which removes the app from the Ocelot-Cloud database and its artifacts from the system such as its data storage, networks, containers.
-Although the app is uninstalled, its backups are preserved.
+* Delete, which removes the app and its artifacts; only its backups are preserved.

 ### Miscellaneous

 * Apps have a state which can be either **Available** or **Uninitialized**.
 At the moment, the implementation is quite simple, and an app that has been started immediately becomes **Available**.
 However, in the background, each app can take a moment, sometimes even minutes, to download and launch the containers.
 So it can take a while before the app is actually available.
 We will improve this in the future.
-* Apps always have a maintainer and a name for clarity and security.
 * It is not possible to start two apps with the same name.

 ### Special Case: ocelotcloud / ocelotdb